mikesparr/typescript-postgres-auth-example/README.md

 that fulfill the requirements below.
 The `/util/{type}.helper.ts` files abstract the specific module implementation as much as possible so we could change out solutions in future without modifying the code base.

-### Product Owner
- * As a `product owner`, I want an API that supports various authorization levels, so we can support future revenue and feature models
- * As a `product owner`, I want all features of the app automatically tested using TDD, so we can keep customers happy with stability
- * As a `product owner`, I want to allow external authentication providers (IdP), so we can offload effort or meet compliance guidelines
- * As a `product owner`, I want to test new features on a subset of users or geographies, so we can measure impact, refine, or revert as needed
- * As a `product owner`, I want to be able to track usage of toggle/flag features, so we can fine-tune before global deployment (or omit)

-### Architect
- * As an `architect`, I want to centralize events/activity stream, so that I can easily add stream pipeline, queue, or bus to implment CQRS-ES
- * As an `architect`, I want the app to be 'stateless' with remote DB, so that I can easily scale to meet growth requirements
- * As an `architect`, I want the app to be layered, so it's extensible with minimal duplicate code and able to change providers
- * As an `architect`, I want to app to be able to run in containers, so it is isolated and can easily scale to meet growth requirements
- * As an `architect`, I want to be able to change password hash solutions, so we can stay current as security standards evolve
- * As an `architect`, I want to be able to plug in security middleware, so we can stay current as security standards evolve

 ### Guest
  * As a `guest`, I want to be able to `register` or `login`, so that I can access features within the app
  * As a `guest`, I want to confirm my valid `email` address, so that I can gain access to the application